Registration is required in advance.

-By making the decision to take an AP course, you’re letting colleges and universities know that you have what it takes to succeed in an undergraduate environment.
+By deciding to take an AP course, you’re letting colleges and universities know that you have what it takes to succeed in an undergraduate environment.
 AP courses signal to admissions officers that you’ve undertaken the most rigorous classes your high school has to offer.
-They see that you’ve challenged yourself with college-level course work and expectations, and have refined your skills to meet these expectations.
+They see that you’ve challenged yourself with college-level coursework and expectations, and have refined your skills to meet these expectations.

 Why Italian AP?

 As college costs grow each year, the prospect of continuing education becomes less and less of a reality for many high school students.
 By making it through an AP course and scoring successfully on the related AP Exam, you can save on college expenses.